Authentic Cha Gio (Vietnamese Egg Rolls)

 Notes

-- How do you store egg rolls? – My mom does this a lot.
+- How do you store egg rolls?
+My mom does this a lot.
 She usually makes a huge batch and fries only some of them.
 She then puts the rest in a freezer bag to store for later.
 Every time she wants to make a few, she heats up some oil and throws them in.
 The egg rolls should keep for ~3 months in the freezer.
+If your eggs rolls have been fried, they will keep in the fridge up to 3 days.

 These are great—-I use shrimp paste and